RatherRude/Elite-Dangerous-AI-Integration/docs/20_actions.md

     - `grade`: Integer (optional, 1-5)
     - `type`: String (optional, options: "raw", "manufactured", "encoded", "items", "components", "data", "consumables", "ship", "suit")

-    Find and search a list of materials for both ship and suit engineering from the commander's inventory.
+    Find and search a list of materials for both ship and suit engineering from the commander's inventory and where to source them from.

 5. Send Message